livekit/client-sdk-unity/README.md

 ## Examples

-You can find examples in the [unity-example](https://github.com/livekit-examples/unity-example.git).
+And you can also follow the example app in the [unity-example](https://github.com/livekit-examples/unity-example.git) to see how to use the SDK.

 ### Connect to a room